CLARIAH/COW/docs/index.rst

 COW
 ===

-This package contains a comprehensive utility package (COW [#f2]_) for batch conversion of multiple datasets expressed in CSV, including datasets mapped through the [QBer](https://github.com/CLARIAH/QBer) tool.

-This documentation focuses on the first of these functionalities: using a JSON schema expressed using an extended version of the CSVW standard, to convert CSV files to RDF in scalable fashion.
+This package contains a comprehensive tool (COW [#f2]_) for batch conversion of multiple datasets expressed in CSV.
+It uses a JSON schema expressed using an extended version of the CSVW standard, to convert CSV files to RDF in scalable fashion.

 `CSV on the Web (CSVW) <https://www.w3.org/ns/csvw>`_ is a W3C standard for metadata descriptions for tabular data.
 Typically, these data reside in CSV files.
 CSVW metadata is captured in ``.csv-metadata.json`` files that live alongside the CSV files that they describe.
 For instance, a CSV file called ``data.csv`` and its metadata ``data.csv-metadata.json`` would be hosted at::